Xopher00/Project_Lambert/research/bibliography.md

 - Burchi, M., & Timofte, R. (2025).
 Learning transformer-based world models with contrastive predictive coding.
 International Conference on Learning Representations (ICLR 2025).

 ## Landscape and positioning

-###  Modern Hopfield and attention
-Transformer attention and Hopfield network memory retrieval are mathematically equivalent — this was formally shown in 2021 by two independent papers arriving at the same result from different directions.
-Krotov and Hopfield derive it from the neuroscience side; Ramsauer et al. from the engineering side.
-Both are included because they frame the same equivalence differently, and together they connect the earlier morphological memory literature to the modern transformer architecture.

-- Krotov, D., & Hopfield, J. (2021).
-Large associative memory problem in neurobiology and machine learning.
-In Proceedings of the International Conference on Learning Representations (ICLR 2021). arXiv:2008.06996.
-- Ramsauer, H., Schäfl, B., Lehner, J., Seidl, P., Widrich, M., Adler, T., Gruber, L., Holzleitner, M., Pavlović, M., Sandve, G. K., Greiff, V., Kreil, D., Kopp, M., Klambauer, G., Brandstetter, J., & Hochreiter, S. (2021).
-Hopfield networks is all you need.
-In Proceedings of the International Conference on Learning Representations (ICLR 2021). arXiv:2008.02217.

 ### Categorical deep learning
 Category theory is increasingly being applied to understand deep learning architectures from first principles rather than just describing them empirically.
 These papers represent that direction.
 Gavranović et al.'s 2024 ICML paper argues that all standard neural architectures are instances of a single categorical framework — where this project sits relative to that claim is a live theoretical question.
 Manin and Marcolli apply the same categorical language specifically to Hopfield-style memory dynamics.